DataAnalyticsinStudentHands/DataMaps/README.md

 # DataMaps

-This is a development repository.
+This is an old development repository.
+We are currently working on a new version.

+The currently active branches are reserach_sensorreceive and research_client.

 ## Prerequisites

-* We are running with a local [MongoDB](https://docs.mongodb.org/manual/installation/)
+* Datamaps running with a local [MongoDB](https://docs.mongodb.org/manual/installation/)

 On Mac OS install via [homebrew](http://brew.sh/):